iotastarter/IOTAStarterKIT/_posts/2017-12-8-howtobuyiota.md

 Consider the following before you buy any of the 3 choices.

-Bitcoin: high fees low speed: 3/7 transactions per Secondly (you can buy iota straight away on your prefered exchange)
+Bitcoin: high fees low speed: 3/7 transactions per second (you can buy iota straight away on your prefered exchange)

-Ethereum: lower fees higher speed: 20 transactions per Secondly (you can buy iota straight away on your prefered exchange)
+Ethereum: lower fees higher speed: 20 transactions per second (you can buy iota straight away on your prefered exchange)

 Litecoin: lowest fees highest speed: 56 transaction per second (con: you have to sell it for btc, usd, or eth on the choosen exchange before you can buy iota)

+Use GDAX to avoid fees.

 For most countries you can choose one of following options